 Message from Chair, Dr. M'Lisa Shelden

-M'Lisa SheldonWelcome to the Doctor of Physical Therapy program in the College of Health Professions.
-The Department of Physical Therapy (PT) proudly offers a Doctor of Physical Therapy degree with a solid foundation in the liberal arts and sciences.
-Our PT program is designed to prepare students as entry-level physical therapists while supporting the development of future leaders within and outside our profession.
+M'Lisa SheldonWelcome to the Doctor of Physical Therapy and Master of Athletic Training programs in the College of Health Professions.
+The Department of Physical Therapy proudly offers a Doctor of Physical Therapy degree alongside our Athletic Training program, both grounded in a strong foundation in the liberal arts and sciences.
+Our programs are designed to prepare students as entry-level healthcare professionals while fostering the development of future leaders within and beyond their respective professions.

-At WSU, physical therapy students are guided by skilled faculty members with a wide range of interests and experiences to support students in acquiring a depth of knowledge across neuromuscular, cardiovascular, musculoskeletal, and sensorimotor systems.
-This core knowledge prepares graduates to succeed across a variety of physical therapy settings with a strong foundation in evaluation, assessment and intervention.
+At WSU, students are guided by skilled faculty members with a wide range of interests and experiences, supporting the development of knowledge and clinical expertise across disciplines.
+Physical therapy students build depth in neuromuscular, cardiovascular, musculoskeletal, and sensorimotor systems, while athletic training students develop expertise in injury prevention, assessment, and rehabilitation.
+This strong academic and clinical foundation prepares graduates to succeed in a variety of healthcare settings.

-Our program is home to nationally recognized faculty in the areas of orthopedics and pediatrics.
-Faculty-supported research opportunities are woven throughout our three-year program as well as student clinical experiences tailored to individual strengths and interests.
-Our program participates in a non-profit, community-based, interprofessional clinic in which students are supervised by faculty as they design and implement patient treatments.
-Interprofessional student experiences comprise an important part of our curriculum designed to prepare our graduates to be effective team members that embrace patient-centered, evidence-based practice.
+Our department is home to nationally recognized faculty in areas such as orthopedics and pediatrics, as well as dedicated educators in athletic training.
+Faculty-supported research opportunities are woven throughout our programs, along with clinical experiences tailored to individual strengths and interests.
+Students also participate in a non-profit, community-based, interprofessional clinic where they are supervised by faculty as they design and implement patient care.
+These interprofessional experiences are a central part of our curriculum and prepare our graduates to be effective team members who embrace patient-centered, evidence-based practice.

 I invite you to visit, ask questions, and learn more about why we have a 100% graduation and employment rate.
-We have a lot to offer that I know you will find interesting, exciting, and a great match for you!
+We have a lot to offer, and I am confident you will find our programs both exciting and a great match for your goals.

 Dr. M'Lisa Shelden, PT, Ph.D.